Things to do in Hue

 DMZ (Demilitarised Zone) and Vinh Moc

-Under the Geneva Accords of 1954, Vietnam was split into North and South along the 17th parallel.
-The Ben Hai River was selected as the temporary demarcation line.
-A three-mile (5k…
+Under the Geneva Accords of 1954, Vietnam was divided into North and South along the 17th parallel.
+The Ben Hai River was chosen as the temporary demarcation line, and a three-mile…

 DMZ (Demilitarised Zone) and Vinh Moc